 The Un-Private Collection: Hank Willis Thomas + Robin D. G. Kelley

-The program was livestreamed on The Broad website, as well as on @TheBroadMuseum Facebook page.
+The program will be livestreamed on The Broad website, as well as on @TheBroadMuseum Facebook page.

 ASL interpreters provided by Pro Bono ASL